 Once you have been admitted to Appalachian, our transfer admissions evaluators will review your previously earned college credit and help you understand which courses transfer.
 You can also check for yourself which credits will likely transfer with our transfer equivalency course search.
-For your convenience, our Pre-Application Evaluation form (watch our video to learn more) can help you determine if you meet the minimum program entry requirements.

 Lower division requirements

-Many undergraduate programs have lower division (freshman, sophomore level) course requirements.
+Some undergraduate programs have lower division (freshman, sophomore level) course requirements.
 Lower division course requirements for specific programs can be found by visiting our Undergraduate program pages.

 - Submission of acceptable Praxis I or Praxis CORE scores (allow at least 4 weeks for the scores to be received from ETS)

 - Total college credit hours of at least 45 semester hours (transfer hours + Appalachian courses)

 - Completed at least 12 semester hours and a minimum 2.7 cumulative GPA (2.5 for those who enrolled prior to Fall 2016) on Appalachian State University coursework.